AleksandrRogov/DynamicsWebApi/.github/README.md

 * Reduces a number of requests sent to the Web API server. `Each user is allowed up to 6,000 API requests, per organization instance, within 5-minute sliding window.` [More Info](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/api-limits)
 * Provides a way to run multiple operations in a single transaction.
 If any operation that changes data (within a single changeset) fails all completed ones will be rolled back.
-* All operations within a batch request run consequently (FIFO).
+* All operations within a batch request run sequentially (FIFO).

 DynamicsWebApi provides a straightforward way to execute Batch Operations which may not always be simple to compose.